Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 The description content lies within the quotes.
 It appears in search engines like this:

 The meta description length is limited to about 255 characters including spaces.
 So the quantity of the content is limited.
-It is the quality that can make a difference in whether or not someone clicks.
+It is the quality that can make a difference in whether someone clicks.

 - Don’t include critical keywords or keyword phrases.